andreafought/Machine_Learning/README.md

 # **Machine Learning**
+Machine learning is the study of computer algorithms that improve automatically through experience and by the use of data.
+It is seen as a part of artificial intelligence.

 ![](download.png)

-In class we have been
+In class we have been working with how to clean and explore data for weeks, to finally reach a step above the try to predict the beahviour of data.

 Steps: